-The DC ELA and DC Math assessments are the District of Columbia's annual assessments of English language arts/literacy (ELA) and mathematics, based on the Common Core State Standards (CCSS).
+The DC ELA and DC Math assessments are the District of Columbia's annual assessments of ELA and mathematics, based on the Common Core State Standards (CCSS).
 These assessments measure the knowledge and skills that matter most for DC students - understanding complex texts, evidence-based writing, mathematical problem-solving - all skills that lead to confidence and success in key academic areas.